AN/ALQ-260 BriteCloud

-BriteCloud is a self-contained expendable Digital Radio Frequency Memory (DRFM) jammer developed by Selex ES (merged into Leonardo since 2017) to help protect military aircraft.
+BriteCloud is a self-contained expendable digital radio frequency memory (DRFM) jammer developed by Selex ES (merged into Leonardo since 2017) to help protect military aircraft.
 The decoy was launched by Selex ES at a conference held at the Churchill War Rooms, London on 6 November 2013.

 Background

 Military aircraft face a highly developed airborne and surface-based RF threat.
 Mobile surface-to-air missiles with highly accurate RF tracking systems present a formidable threat when used in pop-up mode, and many older systems have been retrofitted with modern electronics that have greatly enhanced their capabilities.
 The modern systems are particularly difficult to counter, and have an array of Electronic Protection Measures (EPM) at their disposal.

 Description

-BriteCloud has been developed to protect platforms against these modern tracking systems.
-Its technology builds on previous generations of electronic countermeasures such as repeaters and Towed Radar Decoys (TRD).
+BriteCloud was developed to counter modern tracking systems.
+Its technology is based on previous generations of electronic countermeasures such as repeaters and Towed Radar Decoys (TRD).
 When launched, the battery-powered decoy searches for and counters priority threats.
-Incoming radar pulses are received and the BriteCloud’s onboard computer copies these pulses and uses them to simulate a ‘false target’ so that the threat system cannot detect the deception.
-By doing this, BriteCloud can ‘seduce’ the most modern threats away from the host platform, generating large miss distances.
+Incoming radar pulses are received and the BriteCloud’s onboard computer copies these pulses and uses them to simulate a ‘false target’ so that the threat system cannot detect the intended target and fails.

-It is available in two versions: the BriteCloud 55 decoy launched from standard 55mm diameter chaff/flare cartridge dispensers, and the BriteCloud 218 decoy launched from smaller 2”×1”×8” square-format standard cartridge dispensers.
-In 2019, the development of a more powerful version of the BriteCloud 55 was announced, called the 55-T. This provides protection for bigger military aircraft with larger Radar cross-sections, eg. the C-130 Hercules.
+It is available in two versions: the BriteCloud 55 decoy launched from standard 55 mm diameter chaff/flare cartridge dispensers, and the BriteCloud 218 decoy launched from smaller 2”×1”×8” square-format standard cartridge dispensers.
+In 2019, the development of the BriteCloud 55-T was announced, designed for bigger military aircraft with larger radar cross-sections, eg. the Lockheed C-130 Hercules.